pwittchen/ydocker/README.md

 If you haven't installed Docker yet, go to the section about [installing Docker](#installing-docker) first.

-You can use helper shell script called `ydocker.sh` with the following parameters:
+You can use helper shell script called `ydocker` with the following parameters:

 ```
 -b    building Docker container